duykhoa/duykhoa.github.io/content/posts/user-authentication-with-springboot/index.md

 # Conclusion

 This post is a short tutorial of how to connect the SpringSecurity with the local database credentials provider to authenticate and authorize the request.
 Through this post, my aim is to guide you how to navigate the SpringSecurity source code using debugger tool, which I believe is an invaluable method for gaining a deeper understanding of its design.
 By grasping the intricacies of its structure, not only does development become more streamlined, but troubleshooting also becomes significantly more efficient.
+The example repository can be found in [Github](https://github.com/duykhoa/sec).

+Thanks for reading!